What is a Dental Implant?

 - placed the temporary dental implant abutment

-- fabricated the first in a series of temporary crowns for the implant tooth which closely matched the adjacent teeth and protected the site of the implant and bone grafting surgeries
+- fabricated the first in a series of temporary crowns for the implant tooth.
+Each closely matched the adjacent teeth and protected the site of the implant and bone grafting surgeries.

 - Just hours after her visit, she felt sufficiently comfortable to meet her husband at a restaurant for dinner.
 She was quite pleased and shocked that he could not detect any visible or functional signs of the extensive dental work performed earlier that day.
 I was pleased she felt sufficiently comfortable and confident to be out in public.